Resilient Flowers: Top 10 Plants You Can’t Kill

 (Petunia x hybrida)

 Petunias have been around for decades, but the newer varieties have advanced in leaps and bounds.
 Days of deadheading and disease-prone plants are long gone.
 Nowadays, these beauties flourish in both full sun and partial shade without a lot of extra work.
-And you can find them in almost every color imaginable.
+And you can find these resilient flowers in almost every color imaginable.

-Why we love it: Even if you forget to water for a few days-it happens to everyone-these plants keep going.
+Why we love it: Even if you forget to water for a few days—it happens to everyone—petunias keep going.